RuilianZ/tree_based_models/ds2_hw4.md

     ## [1] 1785.281

-3. Perform boosting on the training data.
+### (c) Perform boosting on the training data.
 Report the variable importance and the test error.

 ``` r
 set.seed(0409)